Gumball How-To Guides

 How To Listen to Airchecks

-Once an ad has gone live, podcasts are required to upload an aircheck within 24 hours.
+Once an ad has gone live, creators are required to upload an aircheck within 24 hours.
 Those will automatically populate in your campaign dashboard where you can listen!

 After clicking Play, you can listen to the aircheck natively or download the .mp3 file by right-clicking on the player.